 Important: If you receive services outside of the benefit described, an additional cost share may apply.
 What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of this document.)
-20% for Medicare- covered equipment and supplies.
-Your cost sharing for 30% for Medicare- covered equipment and supplies.
-Your cost sharing for Covered items include, but are not limited to: wheelchairs, walkers, crutches, powered mattress systems, hospital beds ordered by a provider for use in the home, infusion pumps, Medicare oxygen equipment coverage is the cost you pay for durable medical equipment, every month.
-Medicare oxygen equipment coverage is the cost you pay for durable medical equipment, every month. pneumatic compression devices, speech generating devices, oxygen equipment, nebulizers, wound pump, wound care supplies, diabetic supplies, insulin pumps, continuous glucose monitors (CGM), enteral Your cost sharing will not change after being enrolled for 36 months.
-Your cost sharing will not change after being enrolled for 36 months. pump, enteral feedings and enteral supplies.
+Covered items include, but are not limited to: wheelchairs, walkers, crutches, powered mattress systems, hospital beds ordered by a provider for use in the home, infusion pumps, pneumatic compression devices, speech generating devices, oxygen equipment, nebulizers, wound pump, wound care supplies, diabetic supplies, insulin pumps, continuous glucose monitors (CGM), enteral pump, enteral feedings and enteral supplies.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 Our Provider/Pharmacy Directory includes DME suppliers.
-The most recent list of suppliers is available on our website at priorityhealth.com/key23 .
-If prior to enrolling in PriorityMedicare Key you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in PriorityMedicare Key is the cost you pay for durable medical equipment.
-If prior to enrolling in Priority Medicare Key you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in Priority Medicare Key is the cost you pay for durable medical equipment.
-Deductible does apply.
+The most recent list of suppliers is 20% for Medicare- covered equipment and supplies.
+Your cost sharing for Medicare oxygen equipment coverage is the cost you pay for durable medical equipment, every month.
+Your cost sharing will not change after being enrolled for 36 months.
+If prior to enrolling in Priority Medicare Key you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in Priority Medicare Key is the cost you pay for 30% for Medicare- covered equipment and supplies.
+Your cost sharing for Medicare oxygen equipment coverage is the cost you pay for durable medical equipment, every month.
+Your cost sharing will not change after being enrolled for 36 months.
+If prior to enrolling in PriorityMedicare Key you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in PriorityMedicare Key is the cost you pay for special order it for you.
+Our Provider/Pharmacy Directory includes DME sharing in Priority Medicare Key is sharing in Priority Medicare

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
 What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Durable medical equipment (DME) and related supplies (continued) We also follow Medicare rules related to criteria for coverage of Medicare-covered items or supplies.
 For some equipment Medicare requires a certain amount of usage in order to continue a rental (for example, CPAP, etc.).
 If you do not meet the Medicare requirements for usage, you may not be able to continue the rental of this device.
 You must obtain DME & related supplies from a licensed DME provider.
-Please see Chapter 3, Section 7.2 for additional details around oxygen equipment. for more information.
-Emergency care Emergency care refers to services that are: In- and out-of-service are: \$110 for each Medicare-cov Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition. visit.
-Out-of-network cost sharing will apply toward your in-network out-of-pocket maximum.
-You do not pay this amount hospital within 24 hours for Deductible does not apply.
+Please see Chapter 3, Section 7.2 for additional details around oxygen equipment. ✓ Prior authorization may apply, see page 54 for more information.
+Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
+In- and out-of-service area:\$110 for each Medicare-covered emergency room visit.Out-of-network cost sharing will apply toward your in-network out-of-pocket maximum.You do not pay this amount if you are admitted to the hospital within 24 hours for the same condition.Deductible does not apply.